In El Palacio Andaluz you can enjoy the essence of flamenco art, intangible heritage of humanity, in capital letters, with a unique show in Andalusia.

-An hour and a half performance that bears the signature of Emilio Ramírez, ‘El Duende’, principal dancer, choreographer and artistic director of this show full of feeling and passion.
+An hour and a half performance that bears the signature of Emilio Ramírez, ‘El Duende’, the lead male dancer, choreographer and artistic director of this show that is full of passion and emotion.

 The lights are turned on and the artists enter the tablao to the rhythm of alegrías.
 The dancers appear in their spectacular batas de cola.
 Moving them requires a refined technique, a skill that our artists possess, as they demonstrate on the tablao.